Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

 \subsection{RQ3: Results on Real-World Repositories}

 Table~\ref{tab:testgeneval} reports the Pass@1 and coverage results for real-world test case generation.
 We measure the coverage metrics from two perspectives: (i) to what extent LLM-generated test cases improve coverage compared to the gold tests, and (ii) how providing execution path information influences the coverage of generated test cases (with improvements reported in the ``Improvement'' columns).
-We both measure the overall coverage and the coverage on test cases that can pass the execution (cov@Pass).
+We measure both the overall coverage and the coverage on test cases that can pass the execution (cov@Pass).

-For all LLMs, providing execution paths consistently improves line coverage for functions that are not fully covered by the gold tests.
+For all LLMs with valid path/baseline pairs in Table~\ref{tab:testgeneval}, providing execution paths improves overall line coverage, although the gains are sometimes modest.
 In contrast, due to the complexity of repository structure and external API calls, traditional symbolic execution tools such as PyExSMT \cite{PyExSMT} and CrossHair \cite{CrossHair} cannot run successfully on this dataset.
-The best performing model is o4-mini: it achieved the highest 83.2\% overall line coverage.
-These results suggest that LLM-based path constraint solving can indeed help real-world software testing tasks.
+The best-performing model is o4-mini: it achieved the highest 86.5\% overall line coverage and the highest Pass@1 of 53.7\%.
+These results further suggest that LLM-based path constraint solving can indeed help software testing in real-world repositories.

-Overall, we find that the primary limitation to improving test coverage is the pass rate of generated test cases.
-In our experiment, the Pass@1 for all models is not higher than 42\%, and execution path information does not improve pass rates.
-For instance, although GPT-4.1-mini achieves a near-perfect cov@Pass of 97.1\%, its low Pass@1 prevents this strength from transforming into substantial overall coverage gains.
-When we examine cov@Pass, LRMs and state-of-the-art non-reasoning LLMs (e.g., GPT-4.1 and DeepSeek-V3) can achieve cov@Pass around 95\% after providing execution paths, while for smaller LLMs (e.g., Gemma3-12b), their cov@Pass falls below 90\%.
-This indicates that state-of-the-art LLMs, no matter reasoning or not, both have strong reasoning abilities in real-world software execution paths.
+Overall, we find that the primary limitation to improving test coverage is still the executability of generated test cases.
+The best Pass@1 reaches 53.7\%, but several models still remain below 30\%.
+Moreover, execution path information improves coverage much more consistently than it improves Pass@1.
+For instance, GPT-4.1-mini achieves a near-perfect cov@Pass of 97.1\%, but its Pass@1 is only 24.3\%, which limits how much this strength can be translated into overall coverage gains.
+When we examine cov@Pass, both LRMs and state-of-the-art non-reasoning LLMs can achieve around 95\% after providing execution paths, including GPT-4.1, o3-mini, GPT-oss, and Qwen3-coder, while for smaller LLMs such as Gemma3-12b, cov@Pass remains much lower at 86.3\%.
+This again indicates that state-of-the-art LLMs, whether reasoning or not, both show some ability to reason about execution paths in real-world software.
 This is different from our observation on the TestEval dataset in RQ1, where LRMs show a significant advantage over non-reasoning models.